Arm-China/Compass_Unified_Parser/readme.md

 `Node` represents the IR's layer, which can be serialized simply by `serialize` method.

-### More About the design of CUP
+### More About the design of Parser

-* CUP only supports fixed shape graph i.e. static graph, and it will do multi times shape inference.
+* Parser only supports fixed shape graph i.e. static graph, and it will do multi times shape inference.
 * After each graph operation, such as merge, convert, eliminate, a shape inference is preferred, except you are sure that the shape is correct.
     * This is because any graph operation may change the topology of the graph, and the shape may be changed as well.
     * If some parameters can be only known after known shape, then put the parameters process in shape inference stage.